pbiggar/phc/doc/manual/maketeatheory.rst

 <title>The Grammar Formalism</title>

 <para>
-	The style of grammar formalism used by <application>maketea</application> is sometimes referred to as an &ldquo;object oriented&rdquo; context free grammar.
+	The style of grammar formalism used by :program:`maketea` is sometimes referred to as an &ldquo;object oriented&rdquo; context free grammar.
 It facilitates a trivial and reliable mapping between the grammar (<xref linkend="grammar">, and the actual (C++) abstract syntax tree (AST)